 Israeli military activity has intensified in the northern theater as the American ultimatum nears its conclusion.
 Israeli forces destroyed the Qasimiyah Bridge in southern Lebanon during a series of early morning sorties.
 The bridge was a primary transit point for supplies moving toward Hezbollah strongholds near the border.
 Military analysts view the strike as a preemptive move to sever Iranian proxy supply lines before a wider conflict begins.

 According to military observers, the destruction of the bridge is part of a broader campaign to isolate the Lebanese front.
-Israel wants to ensure that any conflict with Tehran does not result in a massive rocket barrage from the north.
+Israel wants to ensure that any conflict with Tehran does not result in a large rocket barrage from the north.
 By degrading Hezbollah's logistical capabilities, the Israeli Defense Forces hope to limit the group's ability to intervene on behalf of their Iranian patrons.
 The Lebanese government has filed a formal protest with the United Nations Security Council.

 The air strikes also targeted several munitions depots located in the Bekaa Valley.